 Make punctuality part of the employee performance review and compensation.

 If you’re not sure how to reprimand an employee for tardiness, you may want to consider discussing it in their annual performance review.
 Perhaps even make it a performance goal for employees who frequently have trouble showing up on time.

 By formalizing it as part of the review process, there should be no question that it’s an important part of their performance evaluation.

 Timeliness can also be factored into their compensation.
 Consider tying punctuality to the raises or bonuses.
 For example, employees who are never late may receive an extra bonus amount, whereas those who are late more than once per month or week receive little or no bonus.

 Offer rewards—whether an extra day off or a $50 gift certificate to a popular restaurant—for employees who show up on time to work every day for, say, six months straight.
 This reinforces that being punctual is a key workplace goal.

 However, you will need to track punctuality carefully if you’re offering such rewards to avoid being accused of errors or favoritism.

 Talk directly to the persistently late employee.

-Wondering how to deal with an employee who is habitually late?
+Wondering how to handle tardy employees?
 Once you’ve tried hands-off approaches to encouraging punctuality, you may still have an employee or two who pushes the envelope on punctuality.
 In these situations, you’ll need a more direct approach.